 The learning of grammar is deferred to Year 3.
-In Year 1 and 2, the emphasis is on developing pupils' understanding of grammar in their first language and this understanding may then be exploited in Year 3 onwards when English grammar is learnt.
+In Year 1 and 2, the emphasis is for pupils to develop an understanding of grammar in their first language and this understanding may then be exploited in Year 3 onwards when English grammar is learnt.